 Here are the ingredients for this easy pantry soup recipe:

-- sliced fresh or canned mushrooms
+- Mushrooms – Sliced fresh or canned mushrooms both work well in this soup.

-- canned crushed tomatoes (Use Red Gold if you can find it!)
+- Canned crushed tomatoes – Use Red Gold if you can find it!

-- dried herbs: basil, oregano, thyme, and rosemary (or your favorite Italian blend)
+- Dried herbs – Basil, oregano, thyme, and rosemary (or your favorite Italian blend).

 How to Make Pizza Soup